byjg/usdocker/README.md

 # USDocker - Useful Scripts for Docker

-This is a colletion of useful scripts for start, stop and use the most of common docker services.
+This is a colletion of useful scripts to make easier brings a service up, down the service, check status and a lot of other features.

+Usdocker is highly customizable.

 ## Basic Usage